CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-7.md

 ## Miscellaneous

 ### fixCount
 For `geopoint` question types, the number of skipped readings before a fix is taken.
 The default value is 4.
+Some GPS devices return a cached readings before real readings.
+This requires a few good readings before the final location is taken.

 <table class="xlsTable">
   <thead>